Zamiell/isaac-achievement-randomizer/docs/about.md

 - There are 34 main characters.
 - There are 13 boss objectives and 18 floor objectives, which makes 31 in total.
-- Thus, since The Lost & Tainted Lost do not have floor objectives, there are (34 - 2) x 31 = 992 character-based objectives.
+- Thus, there are 34 x 31 = 1054 character-based objectives.

 ### Boss-Based Objectives